SquareGPS/navixy-api/docs/general/get-involved.md

 ```

 !!! warning "Please note"
-    If the response or structure has comments it is necessary to write these comments separately in the form of a list below
+    If the response or structure has comments it is necessary to write these comments separately in the form of a list below.

 ### Errors